ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Media Type Registrations {#iana-media-type}

-IANA is asked to register the media type "application/ace-trl+cbor" for messages of the protocols defined in this document encoded in CBOR.
+IANA is asked to register the media type "application/ace-trl+cbor" for messages of the protocol defined in this document encoded in CBOR.
 This registration follows the procedures specified in {{RFC6838}}.

 Type name: application